86 Lemons

 scissors

-template for ears, face, belly and tail (printed on card stock)
+template for ears, face, belly, and tail (printed on card stock)

 STEP ONE

 Cut out shapes #1 through #5 from the template sheet.
-Using the templates, trace two ears and one tail onto brown construction paper, one belly and one face stripe onto white, one tongue onto pink.
-Cut out shapes.
-Optional – cut two small circles and one triangle (with round corners) from the black construction paper for the eyes and nose.
+Using the templates, trace two ears and one tail onto brown construction paper, one belly, and one face stripe onto white, one tongue onto pink.

 Paper Bag Animal Puppets Tutorial 86lemons.com